jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 the attacker and their virtual wallet.
-Using tools provided by industry partners who specialize in analyzing cryptocurrency transactions, the DCU identifies more of the threat actors wallets and technical details of their communications.
+Using tools provided by industry partners who specialize in analyzing cryptocurrency transactions, the DCU identifies more of the threat actor’s wallets and technical details of their communications.
-With the victims permission, Microsoft uses its membership in the National Cyber Forensics and Training Alliance (NCFTA)a non\-profit organization that unites industry and government partners to combat cybercrimeto share this information quickly and securely.
+With the victim’s permission, Microsoft uses its membership in the National Cyber Forensics and Training Alliance (NCFTA)—a non\-profit organization that unites industry and government partners to combat cybercrime—to share this information quickly and securely.
 The group confirms the actor is a known ransomware group and provides details including other wallets and infrastructure the